Course Syllabus

 Who should consider this course

 This is an introductory design course meant as the first exposure to the design process.
-It is taught from the computer science perspective so we will emphasize interactive digital artifacts but the underlying concepts and processes that we teach should be broadly applicable.
+Roughly 2/3 of our time will be spent on designing new products and solutions wile 1/3 of our time will go toward the details of effective experience design.
+The course is taught from the computer science perspective so we will emphasize interactive digital artifacts but the underlying concepts and processes that we teach should be broadly applicable.

 Learning goals